The Hero Pattern and the Life of Jesus

 The Hero Pattern and the Life of Jesus is a short monograph by American folklorist Alan Dundes that applies comparative hero pattern theory to the canonical Gospels.
 Published in 1976, the study argues that episodes in the Jesus tradition align with multiple motifs in the cross-cultural hero pattern articulated by Otto Rank and Lord Raglan.
-Dundes situates the project within folklore method, including motif and pattern analysis, and frames the parallels as interpretive rather than biographical.
+Dundes situates the project within folklore method, including motif and pattern analysis, and frames the parallels as interpretive rather than being related or useful for biographical detailing or related to historicity.
+Dundes states that even if a biographical structure were to align with a hero pattern, it "does not necessarily mean that the hero never existed."
+Dundes also acknowledges that Raglan's himself admitted that his 22 incidents were arbitrarily chosen.
 Scholars cite the work in debates about typology, myth theory, and the limits of comparative inference in Gospel studies.